Julia-i18n/Gettext.jl/README.md

 ## Status

 Currently this library relies on Python's built-in [gettext.py](https://github.com/python/cpython/blob/master/Lib/gettext.py) implementation via [PyCall](https://github.com/stevengj/PyCall.jl).
-In the future, it may make sense to port this code into a Julia-native version (see [issue #1](https://github.com/garrison/Gettext.jl/issues/1)).
+In the future, it may make sense to port this code into a Julia-native version (see [issue #1](https://github.com/Julia-i18n/Gettext.jl/issues/1)).

-## Author

-This package was written by [Jim Garrison](http://jimgarrison.org/).